antonfirsov/docs/2016/11-Nov/week2/11-08-2016-week-in-dotnet.md

-﻿The week in .NET - On .NET on CoreRT & .NET Native -
+﻿The week in .NET – On .NET on CoreRT &amp; .NET Native – Enums.NET – Ylands – Markdown Monster
 ============================

 To read last week's post, see [The week in .NET – .NET Foundation – Serilog – Super Dungeon Bros](https://blogs.msdn.microsoft.com/dotnet/2016/11/01/the-week-in-net-net-foundation-serilog-super-dungeon-bros/).